hello-robot/stretch_tutorials/example_5.md

 JSP = JointStatePublisher()
 rospy.sleep(.1)
 ```
-The next line, `rospy.init_node(NAME, ...)`, is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master.
-In this case, your node will take on the name talker.
-NOTE: the name must be a base name, i.e. it cannot contain any slashes "/".
+The next line, `rospy.init_node(NAME, ...)`, is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master. **NOTE:** the name must be a base name, i.e. it cannot contain any slashes "/".

 Declare object, *JSP*, from the `JointStatePublisher` class.

-The use of the `rospy.sleep()` function is to allow the *JSP* class to initialize all of its features before requesting to publish joint positions of desired joints (running the `print_states()` function).
+The use of the `rospy.sleep()` function is to allow the *JSP* class to initialize all of its features before requesting to publish joint positions of desired joints (running the `print_states()` method).

 ```python
 joints = ["joint_lift", "wrist_extension", "joint_wrist_yaw"]
 #joints = ["joint_head_pan","joint_head_tilt", joint_gripper_finger_left", "joint_gripper_finger_right"]
 JSP.print_states(joints)
 ```
 Create a list of the desired joints that you want positions to be printed.
-Then use that list as an argument for the `print_states()` function.
+Then use that list as an argument for the `print_states()` method.

 ```python
 rospy.spin()